tubby-cats/batch-nft-reveal/randomness.md

 However this implementation doesn't distribute batches fully randomly.
 Just think that, after the first batch has been allocated only 9k places are available, but we are picking a number up to 10k, so we are folding 10k positions over 9k spots, which leads to a probability distribution that favors some numbers over others.

 To avoid this, we'll pick a number in $[0, 10^4-10^3batch)$, and then we'll traverse a distance equal to that number, jumping over the spaces that have already been allocated.
+This is equivalent probabilistically to renumbering open slots from $[0, 10^4-10^3batch)$ and performing offset by random number.
+Thus, within a batch, properties of offset by a random number are maintained (fully random).

 This mechanism has an asymptotic cost of $O(n^2)$ where $n$ is the number of batches that there are.
 Thus with 10 batches that number is 100, much lower than the 10k we were discussing earlier.